BoostGSoC18/astronomy/doc/tutorials/coordinate/coordinate_point.md

 ```

 ## Spherical equatorial Point
-This representation uses (latitude, longitude) components to represent any point in the 3D space using only two components.
+This representation uses only two components(latitude, longitude) to represent any point in the 3D space.
 It is similar to the spherical representation except it takes only two component and points are on the unit sphere.

 Required header:
 ```c++